Tobby8629/Capstone-project/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank the microverse organization and my friends who have been supportive throughout the course of this project
+- I would like to thank the microverse organization and my friends who have been supportive throughout the course of this project
+- I appreciate cindy shin the author of the CC GLOBAL SUMMIT 2015 for the access giving to me to work with the template.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>